 The large AMT exemption has generally kept the vast majority of taxpayers free from the reach of the AMT.
 Indeed, each of the major tax cuts enacted by the Congress in the last several years have included provisions to increase the AMT exemption or other provisions to prevent a large increase in the number of AMT taxpayers.
-The higher AMT exemption and the provision to allow all personal credits to be claimed against the AMT - the so-called "AMT patch" - both remain in effect through income tax are projected to be subject to the AMT.
+The higher AMT exemption and the provision to allow all personal credits to be claimed against the AMT - the so-called "AMT patch" - both remain in effect through 2005.